alex-algazi/setbot/docs/WeeklyStatus.md

 *Alex Algazi (asa10@hood.edu); Diana Teka (dyt1@hood.edu)*

+## WEEK 4 (FEB 21 - FEB 28)
+### A. Weekly Accomplishments
+1. Improved the scores display.
+Now it shows an ASCII table with all players' scores listed in descending order.
+(Alex/Diana)
+2. Circumvented the lagging fourth row bug by completely rearranging the structure of the program.
+Now, each row is generated, reacted, and a collector is made BEFORE the next row is processed.
+This allows time for whatever was causing the timing bug to sort itself out, and leads to less downtime during the game.
+(Alex)
+### B. Problems/Issues
+1.
+### C. Next Week's Planned Work
+1.
+### D. Time Log
+Alex:  hrs, Diana:  hrs

 ## WEEK 3 (FEB 14 - FEB 21)
 ### A. Weekly Accomplishments
 1. Player scores are now displayed at the end of the game, or if a game is cancelled.
 (Diana)